jared-ruiz/openai-assistant-test/learning_log.md

 ### Goals for Today
 - Learn how to implement Docker into my project
-- Create docker file to delete current optisigns_article directory and remove existing vector stores
+- Create docker file to delete current tech_articles directory and remove existing vector stores
 - Finish project and document installation via README.md

 ### How to Add Docker to Project